segment-boneyard/analytics-magento/Readme.md

 ## Developing

 _Note: this section only applies if you are interested in contributing improvements to our Magento extension's source code.
-You don't need to read this if you're just looking to use the extension in your own store._
+You don't need to read this to use the extension in your own store._

 TODO: We don't yet have detailed instructions for installing a local development version of Magento.